yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="parameters"></a>Parametry
  [in] *pCtrl*
  Wskaźnik do `CMFCHeaderCtrl` obiektu.
-Platformę rysuje obramowanie tego formantu nagłówka.
+Struktura rysuje krawędzią tej kontrolki nagłówka.

  [in] *podstawowego kontrolera domeny*
  Wskaźnik do kontekstu urządzenia.